“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 EYES are a prophetic indicator, as EYES often indicate the prophetic gift of “seeing,” [There are two words in Hebrew for SEER].
 This is true, although I won’t try to prove it much beyond showing the relationship with Balaam, who was a non-Israelite Prophet of the Lord.

-So, eyes goes with seers and visions, and seeing the supernatural, or seeing the future, often along with the Holy Spirit in close proximity.
-Balaam who was notably wicked later on, was actually a very privileged individual who both saw and beheld Christ, before he was born.
+So, eyes often go with seers and visions, and with seeing the supernatural, or seeing the future, sometimes along with the Holy Spirit in close proximity.
+Balaam who was notably wicked later on, was actually a very privileged individual.
+He both saw and beheld Christ, before he (Jesus) was even born.

 “I see Him, but not now; I behold Him, but not near; A Star shall come out of Jacob; A Scepter shall rise out of Israel,” Numbers 24:17.

-[This has nothing to do with seven, but it does do with eyes and seeing.]
+[This has nothing to do with seven, but it does hve to do with eyes and seeing.]

-[Some say the seven eyes represent omniscience or omnipresence, and will go on to interpret “SEVEN” to mean “ALL” and “EYES” to mean “SEEING” (so, they’ve just discovered Free-Masonry), but I would suggest either Prophecy, (ie, “seeing”) Divine Providence (the “vid” in providece means “to see”, as providece means “to see ahead”) or as the True Witness (who would obviously be “witnessing” something) although the bible literally states they ARE the SEVEN SPIRITS of GOD.
-That is what the eyes are, and also the horns.
-These should be understood as attributes, or as illustrating the work of the Holy Spirit.
-Revelation 5:6.
-But, none of these are really points I’m trying to make right now.]
+[Some say the seven eyes represent omniscience or omnipresence, and will go on to interpret “SEVEN” to mean “ALL” and “EYES” to mean “SEEING” (so, they’ve just discovered Free-Masonry), but I would suggest that if you want to make a reasonable biblical inference, it would relate to either Prophecy, (ie, “seeing”) or to Providence (the “vid” in providence means) “to see”, as providence means “to see ahead”.

 [If you think you’re getting tired by reading, just think of me and what I’m going through.
 My copy editor is already saying “it’s too long”, “break it in pieces,” “go to bed,” and things like this to me now.
-It’s already after 12pm, and yet here we are, pressing onward.]
+It’s already after 12pm, and yet here we are, pressing on, just trying finish my notes.]

 So, we see seven here being applied to something not natural, which of course, must make it belong to something entirely figurative, else we would have no basis to understand it at all.
-It would be a mythological creature like a Griffin or Glashtyn (Celtic Horse-Goblin) which have never existed, although though people draw lots of pictures of them.
+It would be a mythological creature like a Glashtyn (Celtic Horse-Goblin) which has never existed, although though many people draw pictures of them.

 Again: the word seven is often used in the word of God as a mystical number, meaning the whole, as seven spirits, seven stars, etc…these are used in Revelation and apply to or concerning the whole Gospel period.

 This is much different than a general “all” or “whole” universal, (such as eyes which are “all seeing”) and is really quite specific.
-It answers not what the eyes would be seeing, but when they see it.
-It is all happening in the gospel dispensation.
+It answers not what the eyes would be seeing, but when they’d be seeing it.
+All of this scene is taking place during the gospel dispensation.

 It is something of a categorical connector, joining these figures together.
 And what it means, according to Miller, is that the symbol in question (seven) applies to the whole “gospel dispensation”.